 Step #1: Observation

-Upon receipt of the application and verification of the successful completion of prerequisites, the applicant will be given instructions to contact two of our clinical instructors and make two appointments to observe the program at two of the clinical education sites.
+Upon receipt of the application and verification of the successful completion of prerequisites, the applicant will receive an email with instructions to contact two of our clinical instructors and schedule an appointment for observation at two different clinical education sites.
 Appointments are made between August 1st and late February.
 The applicant will:

-- Be at the clinical site for 3-4 hours
+- Be at each clinical site for 3-4 hours

 - Dress professionally